lodthe/clickhouse-playground/README.md

 Try it out: [playground.lodthe.me](https://playground.lodthe.me).

 This repository contains back-end logic of the platform.
-The web application is available [here](https://github.com/lodthe/clickhouse-playground-ui).
+The source code of the web application is available [here](https://github.com/lodthe/clickhouse-playground-ui).

 ## Architecture overview